nathanielburman/cult-of-akira-yokai/README.md

 ...

 Florida is infested with hiding.
 I completely level Lee County with a flick and I backhand another egirl into oblivion.
 White democrats hiding in closets lying about their sex.

+Democrats are childfuckers in the Civil War.
+Yokai are also the spirits of little girls and little boys that kill evil childfuckers who are all political and all liars about sex.